 Q: 8: How do you recommend growing bloggers monetize their blog?

-Gemma: There are a variety of ways – Sponsored posts you can find on websites like Getblogged, then there are advert type websites like Amazon affiliates and Google Adsense and then depending on your niche some companies will pay for you to review their products or their holiday companies or anything.
+There are a variety of ways – Sponsored posts you can find on websites like Getblogged, then there are advert type websites like Amazon affiliates and adsense and then depending on your niche some companies will pay for you to review their products or their holiday companies or anything.

 Thank you so much Gemma for taking out time for us and sharing such helpful information.
 Please follow her on her Twitter account.